leboff/scriptingdx-dreamhouse/README.md

 ![image](https://cloud.githubusercontent.com/assets/746259/19616515/9ded635e-97c9-11e6-900e-cc6acf9d92ba.png)

-If you already have an authorized Developer Hub, set it as the workspace default:
+If you already have an authorized Dev Hub org, set it as the workspace default:

     sfdx force:config:set defaultdevhubusername=<username|alias>

+Use the CLI command `sfdx force:org:list` to display the usernames and aliases for all the orgs you've authorized or created.

-From here, you’re authorized to interact with the developer hub org.
+From here, you’re authorized to interact with the Dev Hub org.

 ## Create a Workspace Scratch Org